Where’s Barron Trump? Melania and Donald Trump’s son missing from RNC family line-up

-Where’s Barron?
-Melania and Donald Trump’s son missing from family line-up at RNC
+Where’s Barron Trump?
+Melania and Donald’s son missing from family line-up at RNC

 It was a family affair at the RNC as Trump accepted the GOP nomination and gave his first speech since surviving a shooting